What Is The Difference Between Divorce And Legal Separation?

 Legal Separation

 Legal separation, on the other hand, allows couples to live apart and lead separate lives without formally ending the marriage.
-The process for obtaining a legal separation in Colorado is similar to that of a divorce, requiring the filing of a petition and resolution of issues regarding property, debts, and children.
+The process for obtaining a legal separation in Colorado is similar to that of a divorce, requiring filing a petition and resolving issues regarding property, debts, and children.

 However, unlike divorce, at the end of a legal separation, the parties remain legally married.
 This status can be important for religious, insurance, tax, or personal reasons.
 Couples may choose legal separation over divorce for various reasons, including maintaining health insurance benefits, adhering to religious beliefs, or as a step towards reconciliation.